mohamedosama2020/NYTimesNews/README.md

 ## Configuration
 ### API KEY:
-In your `local.properties` file add a property with the following info:
+In your `local.properties` file add a property with the following info (without the qoutes):
 ```gradle
 api_key='YOUR_API_KEY_FROM_NYTIMES'
 ```